 In southern Mexico, we work with ejidos (communally owned lands) in the biodiverse rainforest, the Selva Maya.
 With our support, Ejido Caoba became the first ejido in the region to export sustainably harvested mahogany in 2017, making a sale of $171,000.
 The increased revenues enabled the ejido to purchase sorely needed harvesting equipment, an important step in ensuring the community’s continued success.
 More recently we supported the Alianza Selva Maya, a consortium of five ejidos in the region, to begin producing floorboards and furniture, so that the communities have even more ways of generating revenue, and can continue to protect the forest they depend on.

 Making responsible business the new normal is a critically important part of our strategy.
 Too many farmers do not make a profit despite having invested time, labor, and money to make their farming practices more sustainable.
 Many others simply can’t afford to invest in adopting more sustainable farming methods in the first place.
 Then, too, impoverished farmers have little leverage in negotiating prices for their products.
 The Rainforest Alliance works with companies on many aspects of their own sustainability journeys—including the recognition that investing in and rewarding sustainable production builds business value throughout the supply chain.
-Sourcing certified products is one of the best ways for companies to adopt more responsible business practices and create lasting, systemic change.
-Our proposed 2020 Certification Program will introduce a mandatory sustainability differential (premium) for Rainforest Alliance Certified crops, because a more sustainable product is a better product that deserves a better price.
+That’s why our 2020 Certification Program promotes shared responsibility approach and has introduced two mandatory financial requirements for the buyers of Rainforest Alliance Certified commodities: Sustainability Differential and Sustainability Investments.

 Addressing rural poverty through systemic change